sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 - A query language can accumulate a large number of features over time:
   - AQL has a large number of binary operators that describe the relation between two nodes in the graph
-- Not all of them are orthogonal to each other and therefore can be replaced [TODO can or cannot?]
+- Orthogonal features can be replaced

 . . .